-The Journal of Psychiatry & Neuroscience publishes papers at the intersection of psychiatry and neuroscience that advance our understanding of the neural mechanisms involved in the etiology and treatment of psychiatric disorders.
+The Journal of Psychiatry & Neuroscience publishes papers at the intersection of psychiatry and neuroscience that advance our understanding of the etiology, pathophysiology and treatment of psychiatric disorders.
 This includes studies on patients with psychiatric disorders, healthy humans, and experimental animals as well as studies in vitro.
-Original research articles, including clinical trials with a mechanistic component, and review papers will be considered.
+Original research articles, including clinical trials, and review papers will be considered.

 Manuscripts must be written in English, and submissions must include a cover letter stating the contributions of each author to the paper, based on the authorship standards established by the International Committee of Medical Journal Editors.

 Authors will be notified as soon as possible of the outcome of the peer review process, which is described in J Psychiatry Neurosci 2003;28(5):327-30.
 Issues, concerns or complaints about the peer review process should be addressed to the Editors-in-Chief at email@example.com.
 An author can appeal the rejection of a manuscript, and the manuscript and all relevant correspondence including the referees’ reports will be sent to another member of the Editorial Board who will make a final decision.

 JPN is an open access journal and charges an article processing fee of $2100 for Research and Review articles, payable at the time the manuscript is accepted for publication.

 JPN will waive all or part of its publication fees for the following authors:

 Authors from lower income countries — JPN uses Research4Life‘s criteria to determine eligibility for publication fee waivers.
 Authors from Group A are eligible for a 100% fee waiver while authors from Group B are eligible for a 50% fee waiver.